Lang Campbell

-Lang Campbell (born September 25, 1981) is a former American football quarterback who played in the Arena Football League.
-He was originally signed by the Cleveland Browns as an undrafted free agent in 2005.
-He played college football at William & Mary.
+Lang Campbell (born September 25, 1981) is an American former professional football quarterback who played in the Arena Football League (AFL) and NFL Europe.
+He was signed by the Cleveland Browns as an undrafted free agent in 2005.
+He played college football for the William & Mary Tribe.

-High school years
+Early life

 Campbell attended John Handley High School in Winchester, Virginia and was a student and a letterman in football, baseball, and basketball.
 In football, he was a three-year letterman.
 In basketball, he lettered 3 years and was a two-time All-League selection.
 As a senior, he was named the Winchester Star Player of the Year.
 He was the first Handley athlete to be named to a first-team all state team in three sports, football, basketball, and baseball.
 Lang Campbell graduated from Handley High School in 2000.

 Won a state title in Baseball in 1999 with a 25–1 record and as the team had a two-year run of 46–4 to finish his final two years of baseball.